 - proton pump inhibitors (PPI) that block acid-producing cells

 - H2-receptor antagonists, which prevent the stomach from producing excess acid

-- drugs that protect the stomach lining, such as Pepto-Bismol
+- drugs that protect the stomach lining, such as Pepto-Bismol, available to purchase online.

 Symptoms often subside quickly following treatment.
 However, the treatment should be continued, especially if the ulcer is due to an H. pylori infection.
 It is also important to avoid drinking alcohol, smoking tobacco, and any trigger foods during treatment.

 In certain cases, surgery may be an option.
 For instance, if the ulcer continues to return, will not heal, bleeds, or prevents food from leaving the stomach.

 - removing the ulcer

 - sewing tissue from another site onto the ulcer

 - cutting the nerve that controls stomach acid production

 Complications from stomach ulcers such as bleeding or perforation are rare.
 Either of these complications requires urgent medical attention.